z-purr/x402-api-gateway/README.md

 If you hit OpenAI rate limits, consider:
 - Using `gpt-3.5-turbo` instead of `gpt-4o-mini`
 - Implementing request queuing
-- Adding rate limiting to your agent
+- Adding rate limiting to your API
+- Replacing OpenAI with your own service

 ## Security Considerations